-One of Einstein’s prediction, in relation the theory of general relativity, was that the universe is a fabric made of space and time, and such fabric would bend due to massive objects such as planets and stars.
-This prediction was proved correct when it was discovered that the Sun could end the light coming from other stars, resulting in Earth observers being able to “look through” the Sun to the stars behind it.
+One of Einstein’s predictions, in relation the theory of general relativity, was that the universe is a fabric made of space and time, and such fabric would bend due to massive objects such as planets and stars.
+This prediction was proved correct when it was discovered that the Sun could bend the light coming from other stars, resulting in Earth observers being able to “look through” the Sun to the stars behind it.

 So, if space-time was a defining feature of our universe, Einstein predicted that when two massive objects interact, they will cause a ripple in the space-time fabric.
 These ripples are known as gravitational waves, and Einstein believed they would be detectable if there were an instrument sensitive enough.

 This instrument came to fruition in the 1970’s when Rainer Weiss proposed a design which he believed could detect gravitational waves.
 His initial idea was then built on by multiple researchers, including Thorne and Barish, into what eventually became LIGO (Laser-Interferometer Gravitational-Wave Observatory).